Why Do You Need Breadcrumbs on Your Website?

 This clarity helps users feel in charge, which can make them stay longer and interact more with your content.

-SEO Advantages of Breadcrumbs
+SEO Advantages of Website Breadcrumbs

 Breadcrumbs make navigation easier and help search engines understand your site’s layout.